Jn 21:1-19; Acts 5:27-32.40-41

 -provided for him by His own self as food: fish as food:

 Greek word for Christ was fish: Ichthus

 -provided for him even if it meant WITH the Cross of suffering to share.

-The resurrection made it possible for Peter to love the Lord in a way he had never loved Him before.
-To follow Him as he had never followed Him before.
+All of these reasons were only FULLY manifest in the light of the resurrection: triumphant, meaning of life, provider, forgiver, lover.
+The resurrection made it possible for Peter to love the Lord in a way that he had never loved Him before.
+To follow Him, in a way that he had never followed Him before.

 These same reasons are why I should love Him.
 Are why I should accept all the little sufferings, and big sufferings, that my call to follow Him involve.
 To be good, to be patient, considerate, thoughtful of others, to accept my illnesses and weaknesses, to offer them as a prayer to the Lord.

 So, how do I know that Jesus takes a size ten shoe?
 Because I take a size ten shoe.
 And, like you, I know that I am called to fill the shoes of the fisherman: to suffer as he suffered.
 Because, like Him, I know my following of the Lord is founded on that same question, ‘Do you love me?’

 The full text of the account in The Acts of St Peter (XXXV):